Pristine Massive Star Formation Caught at the Break of Cosmic Dawn

-\id\ is very low-mass ($M_*=$\,\mstel), UV faint ($M_{\rm UV}=$\,\muv\,ABmag), and blue ($\beta_{\rm UV}=\uvbeta$).
-The derived UV slope of \id\ is below the lower limit that can be produced by standard stellar population models or nebular continuum ($\approx-2.5$), likely requiring enhanced massive star populations \cite{eldridge17,schaerer25}.
-Using the \hb-based star formation rate (SFR), we obtain a high specific star formation rate, $\sim630$\,Gyr$^{-1}$. {Such intense star formation activity is consistent with the hypothesis that this galaxy is currently undergoing its first burst of star formation without having been pre-enriched.
+\id\ is very low-mass ($M_*=$\,\mstele), UV faint ($M_{\rm UV}=$\,\muv), and blue ($\beta_{\rm UV}=$\,\uvbeta), {derived from spectral energy distribution (SED) modeling}. {The very low-mass was derived assuming a Salpeter initial mass function (IMF); the mass estimate could be even smaller if a top-heavy Pop~III IMF was assumed \cite{schaerer02}.} The derived UV slope is bluer than the lower limit produced by standard stellar population models or nebular continuum ($\approx-2.5$).
+This likely requires enhanced massive star populations \cite{bouwens10,eldridge17,schaerer25} {with a non-zero ionizing-photon escape fraction; otherwise, the observed SED would be more dominated by the nebular emission, resulting in a redder slope \cite{katz24,topping24}.
+Its exceptionally high \ly-escape fraction, \lyesc, inferred from the measured \ly\ and \hb\ fluxes (``NIRCam WFSS Data Reduction''), supports the idea.} Using the \hb-based star formation rate (SFR), a high specific star formation rate is obtained, {SFR/$M_*$\,=\,\sSFR\,Gyr$^{-1}$.} {Achieving such a high value requires that the system be in a feedback-free, pre-supernova phase \cite{ferrara25}.
+This requirement seems to be} consistent with the hypothesis that \id\ is currently undergoing its first burst of star formation without having been pre-enriched.
 It is also interesting to note that the inferred stellar mass is compatible with what could be expected in an atomic cooling halo with modest star-formation efficiency.
 This would be in line with star formation in a pristine gas cloud.
-The possible existence of such pristine halos at redshift around 6 (or even lower) was predicted theoretically \cite{FerraraLateIII,tornatore07,TSS,BovillPopIII}, and \id\ stands out as the best candidate observed so far.}